imp1sh/ansible_managemynetwork/roles/ansible_nftables/README.md

     proto: "tcp"
     comment: "Allow Icinga API Port"
 ```
-allhosts is the group where everybody is member of, icingmaster is a group where only icinga hosts are member of.
+*all* is the group where everybody is member of, icingmaster is a group where only icinga hosts are member of.
 The tasks later merge so that every host get rules from every group it is a member of.
-Choose family 6 for IPv6 only, 4 for IPv4 only and 46 for dual stack.
+Choose family *6* for IPv6 only, *4* for IPv4 only and *46* for dual stack.
-inif is optional in case your server has multiple interfaces.
+inif is optional in case your server has multiple interfaces and you want to restrict the rule for interface-specific incoming traffic.

 ## Firewall Mode
 Let' assume you run it in firewall mode with IPv4 Masquerading / IPv6 routed with eth0 your WAN interface and eth1 LAN.